Cheryl and I had a model for our parenting.

 Whenever I say that to people they hear “complicated”.
 It wasn’t.
 We aren’t complicated people.

 Simply put, we attempted to implement grace into our home.

-Our boys are now grown — in their mid-twenties, but we have seen the fruit from our methods.
+Our boys are now grown, and one has children of his own, and we have seen the fruit from our methods.
 We have two amazing sons.
 They love Jesus, they serve others, and they respect their parents.
 (And, they are self-supported.
 That’s a good thing.)

 Our heart is now to help other parents learn from things we did wrong and things we did right.

 Grace-based parenting is one thing I believe we did right.

 For an easy definition: Grace-based parenting attempts to parent children the way God parents us — by grace.